tfabris/CrowCam/README.md

 manual and repetitive, and also work around some unfixed bugs in the streaming software and in YouTube itself.
 Including:
 - Camera on/off times based on local sunrise/sunset.
-- Work around bugs in Synology streaming software causing the stream to drop.
+- Work around bugs in Synology streaming software which sometimes cause the stream to stop working unexpectedly.
-- Work around bugs in YouTube causing the DVR functionality to fail.
+- Work around bugs in YouTube's stream caching which sometimes cause the live stream's DVR functionality to fail.
 - Automatically clean up old YouTube stream archives.

-This project could be useful to anyone who uses Synology Surveillance Station to stream a camera to YouTube, but who might have encountered the same problems with it that I did.
+This project could be useful to anyone who uses a Synology NAS, running the Synology Surveillance Station app, to stream a camera to YouTube, but who might have encountered the same problems with it that I did.
 It's also a good platform for demonstrating some useful programming techniques.
 These scripts include well-documented methods for the following things:

 - How to script based on sunrise and sunset.
 - How to work around the Synology bug which prevents the YouTube live stream from properly resuming after a network outage.
-- How to work around the YouTube bug which prevents users from being able to use the live stream's DVR functionality.
+- How to work around the YouTube bug which prevents some users from being able to use the live stream's DVR functionality.
 - How to clean out old YouTube stream archives.
 - How to properly fail out of a Bash script while down inside a sub-function, since in Bash, "exit 1" doesn't work as expected when inside a function.